pull-fiction/make-crops-not-war/index.md

 We will get now in even more detail.
 Just knowing that the production increase is not enough.
 How does it change?
 All the different crops change in the same way, to the same amount?

 Here is a graph depicting the growth, given in percentage, of different kind of crops through the war years.
-For the sake of clarity,only the most produced crops have been selected and a min-max normalization as been applied.
+For the sake of clarity,only the most produced crops have been selected and a min-max normalization has been applied.
 Moreover, to overcome the noise introduced by the natural crop cyclic variation, our analysis would be quinquennial.

 <div class="flourish-embed" data-src="visualisation/1121702"></div>
 <script src="https://public.flourish.studio/resources/embed.js"></script>